raacons/articles/_drafts/test.md

 > In the absence of truth

 The world is sometimes volatile.
 Herp.
 Derp.
+And a didgeridoo!